SeraphAgent/ProofOfAutonomy/README.md

-# Proof of Autonomy: Verifiable Inference for AI Agents
+# Proof of Autonomy: Verifiable Inference for All AI Agents

+> Submission to the 2025 Coinbase AI Hackathon in San Francisco

 ## 💡 Inspiration
-Remember Amazon's "Just Walk Out" technology?
-Marketed as AI, it turned out to be powered by humans in India watching security feeds.
-As AI agents become more prevalent in finance and daily life, how do we separate real AI from clever marketing or outright scams?
-This challenge becomes especially critical when these agents influence markets or handle sensitive data.
+The recent discontinuation of Amazon's "Just Walk Out" technology in April 2024 revealed a concerning truth - what was marketed as autonomous AI was actually powered by human workers monitoring security feeds.
+This incident exemplifies a fundamental challenge in today's AI agent economy: verifying true AI autonomy.
+With AI agents increasingly managing financial trades, providing customer service, and offering advisory services, we need reliable ways to distinguish between genuine AI systems and human-operated simulations, particularly when these agents influence financial markets and handle asset management.

 ## 🎯 What We Built